 The Las Mesas property is subject to a 1.0% NSR royalty payable to La Cuesta.
 To maintain the option in good standing, the Company was required to make staged cash payments to La Cuesta totalling US\$77,500 over four years and then US\$40,000 each subsequent year.
 In addition, the Company was required to incur exploration expenditures of US\$50,000 on the Las Mesas property prior to December 1, 2011.

-Subsequent to April 30, 2011 the Company received the assays from its drill program on Las Mesas and management was disappointed with the results overall.
+During the year ended April 30, 2012, the Company received the assays from its drill program on Las Mesas and management was disappointed with the results overall.
 A decision was made to terminate the Las Mesas option agreement and consequently, mineral property costs of \$35,200 were written-off during fiscal 2011.